TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 TYPO3-Backend to the modul PHPUnit which is to find under the Admin Tools.
 Then you can choose your extension and click on Run all tests.
 Now you should, like it is shown in the figure 2-9, see a (yellow) bar and the Error message Not yet implemented.
-Becaus you will work much with the PHPUnit Environment, you should familiarize yourself with this.
+Because you will work much with the PHPUnit Environment, you should familiarize yourself with this.
 Try to run the test for extbase and fluid and also try the different Display options.
 For example you can let show you all tests or only the failed tests.